zhenyusun/coding-challenge-2/README.md

 # Bonnier Publications Coding Challenge
 This repository contains a [Laravel](https://laravel.com/docs/7.x) and [VueJS](https://vuejs.org/) starter application, that doesn't quite work.

-There are specified some tasks below, which needs to be solved to complete this coding challenge.
+There are specified tasks below, which needs to be solved to complete this coding challenge.

 1. Don't fork the repository, please download/clone the source code instead.
 2. Create a github public repository and push your solution to the repository master branch.